 They opened fire, killing both men.
 They opened another door and discovered women and children.
 With one SEAL keeping watch on them, they headed to another door farther along.

-Some perfect timing occurred at this point.
 A RECCE sniper behind the building had spotted around six Taliban fighters grabbing weapons.
-They were out to get involved in this action so the sniper opened up on them, making them scramble for cover just as the SEALs burst in through the door.
+The enemy wanted to get involved but the sniper opened up on them, making them scramble for cover just as the SEALs burst in through the door.

-The door was opened just far enough to lob a frag grenade in.
+One SEAL opens the door far enough to lob a frag grenade in.
 The explosion, along with the shrapnel, put a damper on the Taliban’s evening.

 Heading to another building, the SEALs entered and discovered a dirt floor with food, clothes, oil and general shit littering the area.
 There was a Taliban fighter that was trying to climb out of the back window, gun in hand.
 He dropped out of it as bullets tore him apart.

 The Taliban were starting to get some support now.
-Their compound was under attack, they had probably lost some of their dear leaders to a delicious lead baguette and it would only get worse for them.
+US forces were attacking the compound, they had lost some of their leaders to a delicious lead baguette and it would only get worse for them.

 Reports say there were three firefights occurring, with more enemy soldiers on the way down the valley.
 The SEAL team had a SAW gunner that was chewing them up as they came down to die, dropping their RPG’s as rounds filled their bodies.